wavesoft/dot-dom/README.md

 # .dom

-> A tiny (450 byte) template engine for embedded projects
+> A tiny (450 byte) virtual DOM template engine for embedded projects

 **.dom** borrows some principles from React.js, such as the *Virtual DOM* and the *Functional Components*, while trying to achieve minimal size footprint.